 Fast forward to today.

 Northbrook Court is undergoing renovations, “One Potato Two” has been closed for a while, and the young foodie who used to peruse the fast food court has grown up and become an older young foodie that writes and develops recipes.
 Now you’re up to speed.

 This week I had a craving for those Spinach Soufflé Potatoes.
 A BIG craving.
 I started to put together what I thought was close to what I remember.
 Then I had the idea to post on the Facebook group “North Shore mom’s spot (Chicago suburbs)” asking if anyone remembered “One Potato Two” and if they knew the actual recipe for the Spinach Soufflé Potatoes.

 I was really surprised by the number of responses I got.
 SO many people remembered those exact potatoes and couldn’t stop talking about how much they loved them!
 Jennifer Canel gave me the best input:

 Luckily, in today’s foodie world we have the internet and Google.
-I was able to find a recipe for Stouffer’s Spinach Souffle (copycat) on the website Dinner Then Dessert by Sabrina Snyder.
+I was able to find a recipe for Stouffer’s Spinach Soufflé (copycat) on the website Dinner Then Dessert by Sabrina Snyder.
 Interestingly, my own start of the recipe wasn’t that far off, but I did make several changes that made the recipe a little lighter than the Dinner Then Dessert version.
-For my own purposes I also made it gluten free.
+For my own purposes I also made it gluten free and plant based.
 You could use all-purpose flour or gluten free flour for the recipe with equally good results.